cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-08-diversity-driven-software-debloat.md

 During the third task, the coverage tool determines what parts of the application are necessary.
 Therefore, it makes sense to consider the rest as bloat.
 The problem with this approach is that coverage tools are not intended to work for that purpose.
 Indeed, there is still a general debate regarding what should be considered as covered or not (e.g., resources, exceptions, interfaces), not to mention the different coverage metrics.

-he richness of Java bytecode constructs and dynamic behaviours poses an additional challenging even for the most advanced coverage tools.
+The richness of Java bytecode constructs and dynamic behaviours poses an additional challenging even for the most advanced coverage tools.
 Consider this example, taken from [this](https://github.com/jacoco/eclemma/issues/61) JaCoCo issue:

 {% highlight java linenos %}
 public class FruitSalad {